This estate description is part of a short series of posts on the people and society of my homebrew setting, Galthamar.

 Dueren are dull, humourless and materialistic, too convinced that their manual and business skills make them better than everyone else.
-They are prejudiced against (and may even drive out of the Duer estate) people who differ from the average, especially by being tall, slender or having ‘unusual’ features.
-They also take against those who wish to take things easy or have a bit of fun, they under-value intellectual and personal skills, and they unfairly condemn those who never have the opportunity to enter a respectable trade.
+They are prejudiced against (and may even drive out of the Duer estate) people who wish to take things easy or have a bit of fun, they under-value intellectual and personal skills, and they unfairly condemn those who never have the opportunity to enter a respectable trade.
 They have no style.

-In practice, Dueren vary in physical type, with a tendency towards middle height and sturdy build.
+Dueren vary in physical type, with a tendency towards middle height and perhaps solid build.

 It is Dueren custom to wear hair and beards long or full, and often braided, tied or otherwise restrained.
 Those who do not naturally grow beards may wear false ones, particularly on formal occasions.
 Duer adornment tends to be unfussy in design (but may be costly in materials and workmanship).
 Work wear tends to be sturdy in fabric and dull in colour; fine clothes, of rich colour (especially red and brown) and heavy cloth.
 Duer buildings tend to be low, square and solid.

 Dueren speak the language of their country, but may sprinkle it with words from other lands and sayings that are typically Dueren, which circulate through their trading networks.
 Many Dueren are literate, and often use a version of the alphabet consisting of angular letters suitable for inscribing into resistant surfaces.